danielballan/photomosaic/README.md

     tiles = pm.partition(img, (10, 10), depth=4, hdr=80) # many tiles
     tiles = pm.partition(img, (10, 10), depth=4, hdr=200) # or fewer tiles

+Logs displayed by ``tiles()`` tell you how many tiles have been made, in total, after each generation.
+2000-6000 is a reasonable range to aim for.
+You can go higher if you're willing to wait for ``mosaic()`` to run for more than 10 minutes.

 ### Photomosaics with curved edges (masked images)

 #### Simple cut-outs